haberdashPI/german_track/README.md

 condition--listening to one speaker--the *object* condition--or listening to
 one ear--the *feature* condition.

 In some places throughout the code, due to unfortunate label usage in the original experiment, the `test` condition is used to indicate the `global` condition.
-(TODO: At some point I need to have the `test` label renmaed throughout most of the code)
+(TODO: At some point I need to have the `test` label renamed throughout most of the code)

 TODO: more details about the project should eventually go here.